 Naruto didn't want to admit it, but he was jealous.
 Why wouldn't he be?
 But he quickly tore his eyes away from the sight and continued on his way.
 He wouldn't be that pitiful orphan standing in front of the diner longingly staring at the happy family.
 He had his dignity.
 He didn't need that kind of family.
 He had Iruka and Kakashi and his friends.
 He didn't need the stereotypical family.
 To him, family didn't have to be a mother and a father that he was related to by blood.
 He had Iruka to fuss over him and Kakashi to protect him and that was enough.

 A brief smile stole away the scowl on Naruto's face.
 How could he have ever been so unhappy, drowning in self-pity?
 Iruka had always been there.
 His friends had always been there.
 There had never been a reason to be so unhappy.
 Well, aside from everything related to Mizuki and the fact that everyone in Konoha but a selected few absolutely hated his guts and would love to see him dead.

 Cold fingers suddenly slid across Naruto's face.
 Like thin spider legs they danced across his skin, closing over his mouth.
 An arm wrapped around his middle, squeezing his sides painfully, the sudden pressure almost making him gag.
 His feet left the ground, all his weight hovering in the air.
 With a jab and a shove he was suddenly being dragged away.
-Away from the bright, inviting light emitted by the small diner, away from the colorless cars in the distance about to pass by, away from people.
+Away from the bright, inviting light emitted by the small diner, away from the colourless cars in the distance about to pass by, away from people.